16 Discontinued Premium Ice Cream Flavors You'll Never See Again

 Häagen-Dazs Macadamia Brittle

-Häagen-Dazs retired this nutty, crunchy flavor in 2018, sparking the "Bring back Häagen-Dazs Macadamia Brittle" Facebook page, which attempted to push the brand to bring the flavor back.
-With under 700 likes though, the page wasn't able to make it happen.
+Häagen-Dazs retired this nutty, crunchy flavor in 2015, sparking the "Bring back Häagen-Dazs Macadamia Brittle" Facebook page, which attempted to push the brand to revive the flavor.
+With less than 750 likes though, the page wasn't able to make it happen.

 Häagen-Dazs Crème Brûlée